-Summer 2014 is coming to an end and we've personally gone around Florence and tasted a lot of gelato this summer in our search for the "best gelato in Florence"!
+Last Summer (2014) we've personally gone around Florence and tasted a lot of gelato in our search for the "best gelato in Florence"!
 There are many gelato shops in Florence and, to be honest, there is a lot of very good gelato out there (our #10 slot is still open!).
 Coming up with a definitive list of the best "gelaterie" has been really tough but we decided to go ahead and post our favorite gelato shops so that you, our readers, can start taking advantage now and enjoy some great gelato!

 First, we revisited all of the gelato shops we already had listed on this page, adding several new ones recommended by our Facebook fans and actually dropping a few (they were good, but didn't make the top 9).
 We narrowed our search by also excluding any of shops that had mounds of ice cream on top (generally not a sign of quality) and opted for the "artigianale" gelato shops, the ones that make their gelato in house and with freshest, most natural ingredients daily.